magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

   The depth are calculated with **Branch detection** *On* and using the **Interpolated** well pipe geometry.
   ( See [Well Pipe Geometry]({{ site.baseurl }}/docs/simulationwells#well-pipe-geometry) )
   - **TVD** -- Use True Vertical Depth on the depth-axis.
-  This will produce rather strange plots for horizontal or near horizontal wells.
+  This will produce distorted plots for horizontal or near horizontal wells.
   - **Connection Number** -- Use the number of connections counted from the top on the depth-axis.
 In this mode the
 - **Visible Depth Range** -- These options control the depth zoom
   - **Auto Scale** -- Toggles autoscale on/off.
-The plot is autoscaled when significant changes to its settings are maid
+The plot is autoscaled when significant changes to its settings are made
   - **Min**, **Max** -- Sets the visible depth range.
 These are updated when zooming using the mouse wheel etc.

 ### Accessing the Plot Data